Languages in the World. How History, Culture and Politics Shape Language began with a simple phone call.

 Over time, the course became a resounding success with students, not only among Linguistics Majors, for whom it is a core course requirement, but also with students from across the Arts and Sciences and even Engineering.
 The students came for what they heard would be a perspective-shifting and challenging experience.
 In retrospect, it is easy to understand why this course was so compelling to so many of our students.

 Once committed to writing our own materials Phillip and I met in New York City in the Fall Semester 2011 when I was teaching in the Duke in New York Arts and Media program.
-We went to work on a book proposal.
+We went to work on a book proposal for Languages in the World.
 It was Phillip who sought out Wiley-Blackwell, and I give him credit for securing our contract.
 It’s been a pleasure to work with Wiley-Blackwell, and we’re pleased for the release of our book in January 2016.